luckyman9339/Next-Ecommerce/README.md

 > * This is a React WooCommerce theme, built with Next JS, Webpack, Babel, Node, GraphQl

-## Important Note ⭐:
-The code for the Video Tutorial is in the branch [youtube-course](https://github.com/imranhsayed/woo-next/tree/youtube-course)
-However, since there is continuous contribution and updates to this project.
-The 'master' branch is upto date with those changes.
-You can also refer to the PR notes for changes.

 ## Demo Desktop :video_camera:

 ![](demos/home-demo.gif)